 At least seven people die and around 54 are reported seriously injured every week on New Zealand’s roads.
 Each death and serious injury has a devastating and wide-reaching impact on our communities.
 It also has a social cost to New Zealand of $84 million per week, or nearly $4.7 billion a year.

-The programme will be complemented by continued investment in a wide range of programmes delivered across the safety spectrum including road safety maintenance, advertising and education, road policing, active modes and public transport, all of which support improved safety outcomes.
+The programme is complemented by continued investment in a wide range of programmes delivered across the safety spectrum, including road safety maintenance, advertising and education, road policing, active modes and public transport, all of which support improved safety outcomes.